Business Portrait Fashion Tips For Women and Men

-- Choose an outfit that you would wear when meeting one of your best clients.
+- For business portraits, choose an outfit that you would wear when meeting one of your best clients.

 - To hold attention on your eyes and flatter your face wear conservative clothing.
 Mid-range and darker, solid colours such as blue, brown, gray, red, green are best for both men and women.